dijkstrw/5x5x2/README.md

 means that a keypress will result in a led slowly changing to a particular color.

-The easing functions defined are:
+The easing functions are updated every 1ms and keep track of where they are using ``round`` (e.g. going toward a color, going away from a color) and ``step`` (e.g. step 10 in the move to that color).
+The functions supported are:

     - COLOR_FLASH : ease up towards a color in <step> increments, and then fade away.

     - COLOR_HOLD  : ease towards a color in <step> increments and hold.